ThousandBirdsInc/chidori/README.md

 * [Langchain](https://www.langchain.com) - developing tools and patterns for building with LLMs

 ## License
-Thousand Birds is under the MIT license.
+Chidori is under the MIT license.
 See the [LICENSE](LICENSE) for more information.

 ## Help us out!
-Please star the github repo and give us feedback in [discord](https://discord.gg/CJwKsPSgew)!
+Please star the GitHub repo and give us feedback in [discord](https://discord.gg/CJwKsPSgew)!